The Herbs and The Adventures of Parsley

 Not that he should really need any introduction from the likes of me.

-He filled all sorts of minor roles in tv and films.Which he combined with theatre work and
+He was out there grafting,filling all sorts of minor roles in tv and films.Which he combined with

-Because whilst he usually had limited screen time,his versatility meant he could crop up anywhere.
+Because whilst he usually had limited screen time,his versatility meant he could pop up anywhere.

-And his "little & often" approach invariably meant he did !
+And his "little and often" approach invariably meant he did !

 His film roles were less auspicious than his tv and theatre work,I think it's fair to say.